explorerhq/sql-explorer/README.rst

 - **Query Logs**
     - Explorer will save a snapshot of every query you execute so you can recover lost ad-hoc queries, and see what you've been querying.
     - This also serves as cheap-and-dirty versioning of Queries.
+- **Stable**
+    - 95% according to coverage...for what that's worth.
+Just install factory_boy and run `manage.py test`
+    - Battle-tested in production every day by the ePantry team.
+- **Power tips**
+    - On the query listing page, focus gets set to a search box so you can just navigate to /explorer and start typing the name of your query to find it.
+    - Quick search also works after hitting "Show Schema" on a query view.
+    - Command+Enter and Ctrl+Enter will execute a query when typing in the SQL editor area.
+    - Hit the "Format" button to format and clean up your SQL (this is non-validating -- just formatting).
-    - You can also use this feature to share temporary queries with colleagues by running a query in the Playground and then sharing the log link e.g. /explorer/play/?querylog_id=2428.
-This is nice because it avoids polluting your saved Queries with lots of one-off queries.
+    - Use the Query Logs feature to share one-time queries that aren't worth createing a persistent query for.
+Just run your SQL in the playground, then navigate to /logs and share the link (e.g. /explorer/play/?querylog_id=2428)
-- **Django Admin Support**
-    - Download multiple queries at once as a zip file through Django's admin interface via a built-in admin action.
-- **Meaningful Test Coverage**
-    - 95% according to coverage...for what that's worth
-    - You can run them yourself!
-Just install factory_boy and run "manage.py test"
+    - Set env vars for EXPLORER_TOKEN_AUTH_ENABLED=TRUE and EXPLORER_TOKEN_AUTH_ENABLED=<SOME TOKEN> and you have an instant data API.
+Just:

+    ``curl --header "X-API-TOKEN: <SOME TOKEN>" https://www.your-site.com/explorer/<QUERY_ID>/csv``

 Install
 =======

-Requires Python 2.7.
+Requires Python 2.6 or 2.7.
 No Python 3 support...yet.
 Requires Django 1.6.7 or higher (including Django 1.7).
 In theory Explorer should work fine with earlier versions of Django, but this has not been tested.
+South migrations exist for Django 1.6 and earlier, but by default Explorer uses 1.7 migrations.

 Install with pip from github: